Chemical Weapons Convention: Syrian destruction

 Following the August 2013 Ghouta chemical attack, Syria, which had long been suspected of possessing chemical weapons, acknowledged them in September 2013 and agreed to put them under international supervision.
 On 14 September Syria deposited its instrument of accession to the CWC with the United Nations as the depositary and agreed to its provisional application pending entry into force effective 14 October.
 An accelerated destruction schedule was devised by Russia and the United States on 14 September, and was endorsed by United Nations Security Council Resolution 2118 and the OPCW Executive Council Decision EC-M-33/DEC.1.
 Their deadline for destruction was the first half of 2014.
 Syria gave the OPCW an inventory of its chemical weapons arsenal and began its destruction in October 2013, 2 weeks before its formal entry into force, while applying the convention provisionally.
 All declared Category 1 materials were destroyed by August 2014.
 However, the Khan Shaykhun chemical attack in April 2017 indicated that undeclared stockpiles probably remained in the country.
 A chemical attack on Douma occurred on 7 April 2018 that killed at least 49 civilians with scores injured, and which has been blamed on the Assad government.

 Controversy arose in November 2019 over the OPCW's finding on the Douma chemical weapons attack when Wikileaks published emails by an OPCW staff member saying a report on this incident "misrepresents the facts" and contains "unintended bias".
 The OPCW staff member questioned the report's finding that OPCW's inspectors had "sufficient evidence at this time to determine that chlorine, or another reactive chlorine-containing chemical, was likely released from cylinders".
 The staff member alleged this finding was "highly misleading and not supported by the facts" and said he would attach his own differing observations if this version of the report was released.
 On 25 November 2019, OPCW Director General Fernando Arias, in a speech to the OPCW's annual conference in The Hague, defended the Organization's report on the Douma incident, stating "While some of these diverse views continue to circulate in some public discussion forums, I would like to reiterate that I stand by the independent, professional conclusion" of the probe.

 Financial support for destruction

 Financial support for the Albanian and Libyan stockpile destruction programmes was provided by the United States.
 Russia received support from a number of countries, including the United States, the United Kingdom, Germany, the Netherlands, Italy and Canada; with some $2 billion given by 2004.
 Costs for Albania's program were approximately US$48 million.
-The United States has spent $20 billion and expected to spend a further $40 billion.
+As of 2007, the United States had spent $20 billion and expected to spend a further $40 billion.

 Known chemical weapons production facilities

-Fourteen states parties have declared chemical weapons production facilities (CWPFs):
+Fourteen states parties declared chemical weapons production facilities (CWPFs):